modal-labs/quillman/README.md

 A complete voice chat app powered by a speech-to-speech language model and bidirectional streaming.

-On the backend is Kyutai Lab's [Moshi](https://github.com/kyutai-labs/moshi) model, which will continuously listen, plan, and respond to a the user.
+On the backend is Kyutai Lab's [Moshi](https://github.com/kyutai-labs/moshi) model, which will continuously listen, plan, and respond to the user.
 It uses the [Mimi](https://huggingface.co/kyutai/mimi) streaming encoder/decoder model to maintain an unbroken stream of audio in and out, and a [speech-text foundation model](https://huggingface.co/kyutai/moshiko-pytorch-bf16) to determine when and how to respond.

 Thanks to bidirectional websocket streaming and use of the [Opus audio codec](https://opus-codec.org/) for compressing audio across the network, response times on good internet can be nearly instantaneous, closely matching the cadence of human speech.